Saturday, February 28, 2015

 Like Richard Attenborough's famed 1982 film, David Lean takes every advantage of filming on location and showing his audience as much of the real India as he can.
 And while nothing may ever compare to those incredible wide-framed desert landscape shots that have been made so famous in LAWRENCE OF ARABIA, the photography of this particular part of the world is nothing short of breathtaking.
 This is a provocative story filled with beauty, mystery and truly vivid, emotional characters played by gifted performers, some of whom I'd never seen or heard of before this film, particularly Judy Davis.
 Like other Lean films, there's a memorable music score by Maurice Jarre and even the usual role by David Lean film regular Alec Guinness (post STAR WARS trilogy), this time playing, of course, an Indian.

-As mentioned before, I really wanted to see A PASSAGE TO INDIA on screen when it was released, but never had the opportunity.
-So it was many months later that I finally got to watch it on video tape, and this is where the personal memory of this film really comes to mind.
+I saw A PASSAGE TO INDIA on screen when it was released.
 I was watching the film with my mother and there was a point where she just practically froze with a look of wonderment and awe.
-It was a particular scene when Ms. Quested is riding her bicycle alone in an open part of the country in India and my mother told me that she'd once been to the same exact spot during her own trip to India many years before.
+It was a particular scene when Ms. Quested is riding her bicycle alone in an open part of the country in India, exploring ancient temples, and my mother told me that she'd once been to the same exact spot during her own trip to India many years before.
 Of course, many people have many stories of places in the world they've visited and their place in motion pictures.
 However, considering my mother was not usually the type to get over-engrossed in movies, it was a momentary pleasure for me to see a film hit her on an emotional level such as that.
 Not too many films have.

 Finally, I just want to say that although AMADEUS may have won the Oscar for best picture of 1984 (and it was a great film!), I think it's A PASSAGE TO INDIA that should have taken home that honor.
 So there!